ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 "Node" refers to a running piece of client software.
 A client is an implementation of Ethereum that verifies all transactions in each block, keeping the network secure and the data accurate.

-An Ethereum node consists of two pieces of software: execution client and consensus client.
+Ethereum network consists of execution layer and consensus layer.
+These are presented by two pieces of software: execution client and consensus client.
-- The execution client, also known as the Execution Engine or formerly the Eth1 client, listens to new transactions broadcasted in the network, executes them in EVM and holds the latest state, and database of all current Ethereum data.
+- The execution client, also known as the Execution Engine, EL client or formerly the Eth1 client, listens to new transactions broadcasted in the network, executes them in EVM and holds the latest state, and database of all current Ethereum data.
-- The consensus client, also known as the Beacon Node or formerly the Eth2 client, implements the proof-of-stake consensus algorithm which enables network to achieve agreement based on validated data from the execution client.
+- The consensus client, also known as the Beacon Node, CL client or formerly the Eth2 client, implements the proof-of-stake consensus algorithm which enables network to achieve agreement based on validated data from the execution client.

 Before [The Merge](/upgrades/merge/), network only consisted of what are now execution clients.
 One client software provided both execution enviroment and consensus verification of blocks produced by miners.
 As the network transitions to proof-of-stake, consensus is separted into its own client implementation.
 Modular design with various pieces of software working together can be referred to as [encapusalted complexity](https://vitalik.ca/general/2022/02/28/complexity.html).
 This approach makes it easier to execute The Merge in a seamless way and also enables reuse of individual clients, for example in the L2 ecosystem.